About the Canadian Coast Guard College

 Vessel traffic services simulator

-Using the vessel traffic services simulator, you’ll gain experience with:
+By using the vessel traffic services simulator, you'll gain experience in:

 - traffic clearance